-For fabric, carpets, cloth seats, safety belts and seats equipped with side air bags:
+For fabric, carpets, cloth seats and safety belts:

-- Remove dust and loose dirt with a vacuum cleaner. - Remove light stains and soil with Motorcraft Extra Strength Upholstery Cleaner (ZC-41). - If grease or tar is present on the material, spot-clean the area first with Motorcraft Spot and Stain Remover (ZC-14). - Never saturate the seat covers with cleaning solution. - Do not use household cleaning products or glass cleaners, which can stain and discolor the fabric and affect the flame retardant abilities of the seat materials.
+- Remove dust and loose dirt with a vacuum cleaner. - Remove light stains and soil with Motorcraft Extra Strength Upholstery Cleaner (ZC-41). - If grease or tar is present on the material, spot-clean the area first with Motorcraft Spot and Stain Remover (ZC-14). - Never saturate the seat covers with cleaning solution.

+• Do not use household cleaning products or glass cleaners, which can stain and discolor the fabric and affect the flame retardant abilities of the seat materials.

-Do not use cleaning solvents, bleach or dye on the vehicle's safety belts, as these actions may weaken the belt webbing.
+Do not use cleaning solvents, bleach or dye on the vehicle's seatbelts, as these actions may weaken the belt webbing.